imjaehoo/clean-code-react/README.md

 4. Ensure all patterns have bad/good examples
 5. Update pattern descriptions and use cases
 6. Submit a pull request

+## Acknowledgments

+The Code Quality Fundamentals tool is based on the "Four Principles of Writing Good Code" from the [Frontend Fundamentals](https://frontend-fundamentals.com/code-quality/en/code/) project by Viva Republica, Inc (Toss), licensed under MIT License.

 ## License